vega/vega/docs/usage/index.md

 ### <a name="ie"></a>Supporting Internet Explorer or Older Browsers

 Vega is intended to be used with [ES6](http://es6-features.org/)-compliant JavaScript runtimes.
 This includes all major modern browsers, including Firefox, Chrome, Safari, and Edge, and server-side using Node.js.
-To run Vega in older browsers, such as Internet Explorer 10 or 11, you can use a JavaScript compiler such as [Babel](https://babeljs.io/) to generate ES5-compliant code.
+Prior to version 4.4, Vega supported Internet Explorer 10 or 11 in conjunction with a set of polyfills; for more details, see the [supporting Internet Explorer](internet-explorer) documentation.
+Subsequent Vega versions do *not* directly support IE. To use the latest versions of Vega with IE, you can use a JavaScript compiler such as [Babel](https://babeljs.io/) to generate ES5-compliant code.

 [Back to reference](#reference)